• Skip to primary navigation

 Ingredients in minestrone with pesto Genovese.

 Ligurian minestrone with basil pesto has lots of veggies in it.
 However, some of those traditionally depend on the season.
-All versions of this recipe have beans, usually borlotti or cannellini, as well as some type of pasta.
-In summer, you are more likely to find it made with tomatoes, zucchini, green beans, fava beans, sometimes eggplant and freshly made basil pesto.
-Some people add peas and borrage is popular, as is chard.
+All versions of this recipe have beans, usually borlotti or white cannellini beans, as well as some type of pasta.

-Step 2 Prepare all your veggies.
+Step 1 Prepare all your veggies.

 In winter, this vegetable soup often has squash or pumpkin, cabbages, kale, leeks, potatoes, celery, and carrots.
 These are the veggies I used along with zucchini.
 However, nowadays, many vegetables are available year-round.
 So, it’s actually possible to make this Ligurian minestrone with your favourite veg whenever you want!
 And many people do!

-sliced leeks cooking in olive oil in large soup pot.
+Sliced leeks cooking in olive oil in large soup pot.

 One ingredient I can’t always find all year is fresh basil.
 So, for this version of minestrone with pesto, I used a ready-made pesto from a company called Girolomoni.
 This is actually one of my favourite pasta makers but they also produce other traditional Italian foods.
 You can read more about this company in my post about my visit to them.
-When making pesto particularly for this minestrone, Ligurians don’t include pine nuts.

 The beans

-All the prepared minestrone vegetables in large soup pot
+All the prepared minestrone vegetables in large soup pot.

 Minestrone vegetables cooking in water in large soup pot.